 2. CHiPs (1977 – 1983)

+No, not a British sitcom set in a chip shop, but a long-running US TV cop show set in the Golden State.
 Frank “Ponch” Poncherello and Jon Baker were partners and officers with the California Highway Patrol, riding their huge motorbikes on vast roads, helping a few damsels in distress along the way.
 A new version of CHiPs could be much more gritty, with suitably moody stars – think The Wire meets True Detective.

 3. Buffy the Vampire Slayer (1997 – 2003)

 The stuff of dreams (mainly of young men), but also the stuff of nightmares, as our teenage heroine beat ten bells out of vampires, demons, witches and werewolves.
-Starring Sarah Michelle Gellar, this show predated a lot of the scenarios and themes seen in the Twilight series – particularly as Buffy falls in love with a vampire – but did them with a lot more humor.
+Starring Sarah Michelle Gellar, this show predated a lot of the scenarios and themes seen in the Twilight series – particularly as Buffy falls in love with a vampire – but did them with a lot more humour.
 How about a reworked version, scripted and directed by Quentin Tarantino?

 4. Cheers (1982 – 1993)

 On the subject of long-running shows, this ’80s comedy gem ran for a staggering 11 years.
 Cheers was set almost entirely in the bar of the show’s title, rarely going outside.
 Starring Ted Danson as Sam Malone, a former sports star who put his money into the location, it introduced Woody Harrelson to audiences, as well as a certain character named Frasier Crane – whatever happened to him?
+A new version could have Mike Tyson opening a Wetherspoon, perhaps.

 5. Knight Rider (1982 – 1986)

-With today’s talk of driverless cars and artificial intelligence, now is the perfect moment for a Knight Rider revamp.
+With all today’s talk of driverless cars and artificial intelligence, now is the perfect moment for a Knight Rider revamp.
 What’s more, it starred the great David Hasselhoff, who could easily feature once again in the remake.
 His car was called KITT and was essentially a pumped-up Trans Am.
 But that doesn’t begin to describe it.

 This car could talk and drive itself.
 Which meant that this was essentially a buddy show, albeit with one half of the bromance technically a machine.
 A newer version was made in 2008, but it only lasted for one season.
 In today’s TV world, the scale of such a project could be eye-popping.
+Perhaps they could even build a real driverless car – oh, they already have?
+Time for another go then.